svlad-90/livelooping/md/input-controller/input-controller.md

 {'PLUGIN_PARAMS': {10: ['1.0', '1.0', '0.0', '0.0', '0.0', '1.0', '1.0', '0.0', '1.0', '1.0'], 0: ['1.0', '1.0', '0.31585195660591125', '0.6239166855812073', '0.20491667091846466', '1.0', '1.0', '0.5272108316421509', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '1.0', '1.0', '0.8641238808631897', '0.6380952000617981', '0.3851388692855835', '1.0', '1.0', '0.6069444417953491', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '1.0', '1.0', '0.5554232001304626', '0.6632652878761292', '0.355611115694046', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '1.0', '1.0', '0.22962868213653564', '0.0', '0.5', '1.0', '1.0', '0.5317777991294861', '0.25', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '1.0', '0.5751884579658508', '0.5', '0.5', '1.0', '1.0', '0.5', '0.0', '0.1111111119389534', '0.5', '0.10000000149011612', '0.0', '0.0', '0.25', '0.5', '0.5', '0.5', '0.0', '0.0', '0.0', '0.0', '1.0', '1.0', '1.52587890625e-05', '0.5', '0.6666666865348816', '0.5', '0.75', '0.0', '1.0', '1.0', '1.0', '0.0', '0.5', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0'], 1: ['0.6309999823570251', '0.6309999823570251', '0.5510203838348389', '0.0', '0.4881889820098877', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0'], 2: ['0.0', '0.25', '0.5', '0.8732812404632568', '0.11339999735355377', '0.2445833384990692', '1.0', '1.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.0', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5121874809265137', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.5', '0.0', '0.0', '0.0', '0.0', '1.0', '1.0', '1.0', '1.0', '0.2666666805744171', '0.5', '0.2666666805744171', '0.5', '0.2666666805744171', '0.5', '0.2666666805744171', '0.5', '0.0', '0.2666666805744171', '0.5', '0.2666666805744171', '0.0', '0.2666666805744171', '0.5', '0.2666666805744171', '0.0', '0.2666666805744171', '0.5', '0.2666666805744171', '0.0', '0.2666666805744171', '0.5', '0.2666666805744171', '0.0', '0.0', '0.0', '0.0', '0.33799999952316284', '0.0', '0.30094006657600403', '0.6247779130935669', '0.33799999952316284', '0.0', '0.33799999952316284', '0.0', '1.0', '0.0', '1.0', '0.0', '1.0', '0.0', '1.0', '0.0', '0.5', '0.6913415193557739', '0.8535534739494324', '0.9619399905204773', '1.0', '0.9619399905204773', '0.8535534739494324', '0.6913415193557739', '0.5', '0.30865851044654846', '0.2603493332862854', '0.32477864623069763', '0.0', '0.32478293776512146', '0.2603493332862854', '0.30865851044654846', '1.0', '0.0', '0.8535534739494324', '0.0', '1.0', '0.0', '0.9807692170143127', '0.0', '0.7884615659713745', '0.0', '0.8461538553237915', '0.0', '1.0', '0.0', '1.0', '0.30865851044654846', '0.5', '0.6913415193557739', '0.8535534739494324', '0.9619399905204773', '1.0', '0.9619399905204773', '0.8535534739494324', '0.6913415193557739', '0.5', '0.30865851044654846', '0.2603493332862854', '0.32477864623069763', '0.0', '0.32478293776512146', '0.2603493332862854', '0.30865851044654846', '0.5', '0.6913415193557739', '0.8535534739494324', '0.9619399905204773', '1.0', '0.9619399905204773', '0.8535534739494324', '0.6913415193557739', '0.5', '0.30865851044654846', '0.2603493332862854', '0.32477864623069763', '0.0', '0.32478293776512146', '0.2603493332862854', '0.30865851044654846', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '0.0', '1.0', '1.0', '0.75', '1.0', '1.0', '0.0', '0.0', '0.5', '0.5', '0.0', '0.0', '1.0', '0.0', '0.0', '0.0', '0.0', '0.0'], 3: ['0.5', '0.4444444444444444', '0.0', '0.8359375', '0.8671875'], 4: ['0.5', '0.8', '0.5', '0.3466796875', '1.0', '0.0'], 5: ['0.018785642401878563', '0.16203703703703703', '0.0', '0.494949494949495', '1.0', '0.06030150753768844', '0.16203703703703703', '0.2857142857142857', '0.24050632911392406', '0.5', '0.8', '0.4', '0.2125', '0.333984375', '0.0'], 6: ['0.015625', '0.475', '0.8', '0.14960629921259844', '0.12385919165580182', '0.5', '1.0', '1.0'], 7: ['0.982421875', '0.0', '1.0', '1.0', '1.0', '0.0'], 8: ['0.47333333333333333', '0.25675675675675674', '0.7283333333333334', '0.0375', '0.04976244061015254', '0.0'], 9: ['0.589', '1.0', '0.5', '0.1115', '0.2857142857142857', '0.5', '0.2857142857142857', '0.2882', '1.0', '0.5', '0.5', '0.0', '0.6666', '0.0', '0.065', '1.0', '0.0', '0.4187']}, 'MIDI_MAPPING': {0: [1, 4], 1: [-1, -1], 2: [-1, -1], 3: [-1, -1], 4: [-1, -1], 5: [-1, -1], 6: [-1, -1], 7: [-1, -1]}, 'ACTIVE_FX_UNIT': 0, 'VERSION': 1.0}
 ```

-Actually, we are lucky that FL studio team made this field unlimited in size.
-Otherwise, it would not be possible to store any data as aprt of the project.
+Actually, we are lucky that the FL studio team made this field unlimited in size.
+Otherwise, it would not be possible to store any data as part of the project.

-I hope thay'll never change it :)
+I hope they'll never change it :)

 ----